TheOdinProject/curriculum/ruby/ruby.md

 In this unit you will learn Ruby, the language designed specifically with programmer happiness in mind.
 It's a healthy chunk of learning but, by the end of it all, you'll have built some pretty sweet games including Tic Tac Toe, Minesweeper, Checkers, and Chess.
 You'll be able to put together a Twitter spambot (that really spams!), save and open files, test out your code, separate your spaghetti code into nice modular classes, and even reproduce some basic algorithms and data structures for solving complex problems.
 Basically, you're going to start feeling a whole lot more like a real programmer and that feeling will be justified.

 As you may gather, this is also where the real project work begins.
 Some of the early material will be fairly straightforward and will rely on simple exercises to help reinforce understanding.
 As we get further along and into some of the more advanced topics, we'll be learning less and doing more... just the way it should be.
-Buckle up, strap in, and let's get learning.
+Buckle up, strap in, and let's get learning!

 ## Basic Ruby